Open-ISP/isp-workbook-parser/CONTRIBUTING.md

 * Your operating system name and version.
 * Any details about your local setup that might be helpful in troubleshooting.
-* Detailed steps to reproduce the bug.
+* Detailed steps to reproduce the bug, preferably with a simple code example that reproduces the bug.

 ### Fix Bugs